 The Bill’s emphasis on aligning local, regional, and national planning strategies is intended to support more strategic development.
 Extending development plan cycles from six to ten years could encourage a longer-term approach to land use, but the practicalities of aligning these plans with evolving solar technology and market conditions may present challenges.

-The recognition of "Imperative Reasons of Overriding Public Interest" (IROPI) for renewable energy projects, such as solar power and energy storage, could provide grounds for advancing some projects that would otherwise face regulatory obstacles.
+The recognition of "Imperative Reasons of Overriding Public Interest" (IROPI) for renewable energy projects, such as solar power, could provide grounds for advancing some projects that would otherwise face regulatory obstacles.
 However, it remains to be seen how consistently these provisions will be applied in practice, and whether the promised streamlining of consents will truly accelerate project approvals.

 Judicial Review Reforms: Potential Impacts on Solar Projects